| About the document | |

 13.2 Interlinked smoke and heat detectors are installed in accordance with British Standard 5389 part 6 as part of electrical rewires and refurbishment work.

-13.3 Where it is identified that there is no detection, temporary battery detection will be installed as a matter of urgency until mains detectors can be installed through upgrade.
+13.3 Where it is identified that there is no detection in place, temporary battery detection will be installed as a temporary measure, until mains detectors can be installed through upgrade.

 13.4 The minimum standard for temporary smoke detection is one detector per storey level.

-13.5 Residents are regularly reminded to test detection weekly and report any defects immediately.
+13.5 Residents will be regularly reminded to test detection weekly and report any defects immediately.

 14. Definitions